Generic Name: lomustine (ccnu) (loe-MUS-teen)

 Hair loss; loss of appetite; nausea; vomiting.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); chest pain; confusion or disorientation; decreased amount of urine; decreased coordination; dry cough; fever, chills, or persistent sore throat; shortness of breath; sluggishness; swelling of feet or lower legs; swelling or sores of the mouth or tongue; symptoms of liver problems (eg, dark urine; pale stools; right-sided stomach pain; unusual loss of appetite, nausea, or tiredness; yellowing of the skin or eyes); trouble speaking; unusual bleeding or bruising; unusual tiredness or weakness; vision changes (eg, blindness).
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); confusion or disorientation; decreased amount of urine produced; decreased coordination; fever, chills, or persistent sore throat; sluggishness; swelling of feet or lower legs; swelling or sores of the mouth or tongue; symptoms of liver problems (eg, dark urine; pale stools; right-sided stomach pain; unusual loss of appetite, nausea, or tiredness; yellowing of the skin or eyes); trouble speaking; unusual bleeding or bruising; unusual tiredness or weakness; vision changes (eg, blindness).

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.